 By leaving each park for the next one in the morning, you’ll maximize the amount of time you have in each place.
 Kings Canyon and Sequoia are close enough to each other than you can see the sights in Sequoia the day you arrive.
 This itinerary provides a varied landscape of mountains, lots of different trees, canyons, and desert.

 If you have more time and want to continue traveling in California, other parks to consider include Joshua Tree National Park to the south, Big Sur on the coast, or Redwood National Park to the north.
+Check out these tips for visiting Joshua Tree National Park if you decide to go.
+I was sad we weren’t able to squeeze it into our itinerary.

 Grand Canyon Road Trip Itinerary